desmond-ong/psychWidgets/continuous_IOS/README.md

 - the code that sets up the widget is in experiment.showIOS, lines 129-150.
 - line 154 reads off the current value on the slider.
+- the label on the circle (default setting: "Bob"), can be modified on line 127, or on line 148.

 ## Notes